-Note from David and the Board: While our all-volunteer Board and chapter volunteers are both passionate and incredibly dedicated, PA IPL would benefit enormously from having a full-time Executive Director and full-time staff.
+Note from Katie and the Board: While our all-volunteer Board and chapter volunteers are both passionate and incredibly dedicated, PA IPL would benefit enormously from having a full-time Executive Director and full-time staff.
 Both Executive Director and all administrative/program staff are currently part-time positions.
-YOU CAN HELP by making a 3-year pledge commitment to PA IPL, or setting up a regular, automatically-recurring contribution to PA IPL.
-We are a small organization, so you really can make a big difference with your donation dollars, and right now, if you make a new 3-year pledge, the first 12 months of your pledged donations will be matched by a generous individual donor.
+You can help us expand our team by making a donation to PA IPL today.
+Would you like to make a commitment to recurring donations, offer matching funds, or explore alternate giving options?
+Please reach out to our Executive Director to set up a time to talk.

 Rev. Alison Cornish